Massachusetts Stretch Code & Boston BERDO Consulting

 Boston Building Emissions Reduction and Disclosure Ordinance (BERDO)

-SWA works with utilities and benchmarking providers to correct energy consumption and reported building characteristics to ensure that the data you are using to drive your decisions is accurate.
+SWA is qualified to conduct BERDO third-party data verification.
+We work with utilities and benchmarking providers to correct energy consumption data and reported building characteristics to ensure that the data you are using to drive your decisions is accurate and compliant with BERDO standards.

-We have successfully reviewed and verified benchmarking data for 100s of buildings throughout New York and Washington DC.
+We have verified benchmarking data for hundreds of buildings throughout New York and Washington DC.

-We will partner with your team to develop a capital plan that integrates both short-term, low-cost interventions, as well as significant system upgrades for sustained impact and compliance with climate regulations.
+SWA is your partner in developing a capital plan that integrates both short-term, low-cost interventions, as well as significant system upgrades for continued compliance with BERDO and other climate regulations.

 When is the next data verification deadline?